Sustainable mobility as an environmentally friendly means of transport

 Study New Mobility - Micromobility at PFH

-We appreciate you taking the time to read our blog post on sustainable mobility as an environmentally friendly transport.
+We appreciate you taking the time to read our blog post on sustainable mobility as an environmentally friendly means of transport.
 If you are thinking about studying abroad and pursuing a career in this field, take a look at our Master’s degree in New Mobility - Micromobility.

-We have designed this program to help you apply the skills you have acquired with your first engineering university degree in a wide range of disciplines as well as designers who are enthusiastic about materials, locomotion and lightweight construction.
+We have designed this programme to help you apply the skills you have acquired with your first engineering university degree in a wide range of disciplines as well as designers who are enthusiastic about materials, locomotion and lightweight construction.
 As a graduate of our programme, you will be involved in the development of mobility solutions and will be able to use your knowledge to understand mobility concepts and evaluate them.

-At PFH we make sure you receive a high-quality education while making the most out of your study abroad experience!
+At PFH, we make sure you receive a high-quality education while making the most out of your study-abroad experience!